check-spelling-sandbox/Azure-Sentinel/docs/New Playbooks Contribution Guide/readme.md

 6. [Create a Pull Request](#create-a-pull-request) (For GitHub/Playbook templates tab contribution)

-## Playbook conventions and guidlines
+## Playbook conventions and guidelines

 * **Trigger choice:** please use **Microsoft Sentinel Incident** trigger, unless there is a strong use case for the alert trigger.
 [Learn more](https://docs.microsoft.com/azure/sentinel/playbook-triggers-actions#microsoft-sentinel-triggers-summary)
 * **Use parameters**<br> For example, if playbook sends an email to the SOC shared inbox, this field should be supplied as a parameter to the playbook.To do so: